FutureComputing4AI/Hrrformer/README.md

 ## Dataset
 <p align="justify">
 Experiments are performed on <a href=https://github.com/google-research/long-range-arena>Long Range Arena (LRA)</a> and EMBER malware classification benchmarks.
-To get the LRA benchmark first download the following file and extract to the working directory.
+To get the LRA benchmark first download the following file and extract it to the working directory.
 Image and Text datasets come with the TensorFlow Datasets library.
 These datasets will be automatically downloaded while running the code.
 </p>

 ```